JohnTrentonCary/DineroMultiTool/README.md

 # DineroMultiTool
-DineroMultiTool was built to automate the generation, execution, and analysis of large batches of configurations and benchmarks on a Dinero IV Cache Simulator.
+DineroMultiTool was built to automate the generation, execution, and analysis across large batches of configurations and benchmarks on a Dinero IV Cache Simulator.

 More specifically, it is a tool for those who use Dinero IV to run benchmarks against various CPU cache architectures.
 The tool is meant to simplify the process of running a large amount of different cache configurations.
 DineroMultiTool provides configuration generation, execution automation, and CPI analysis of all valid configurations executed.